TonWonton/MHWilds_DisablePostProcessingEffects/README.md

 ### v1.1.3
 - Fixed brightness issue during specific frenzy phase and apex monster's super attack
 - Fixed lua error on startup
-- Fixed widescreen fix not working
+- Fixed ultrawide fix not working
 - Fixed settings not applying for some

 ### v1.1.2